PuZZleDucK/landwatcher/README.md

 Next feature would have been the watch list, but i'll flip the order as filtering and serarching don't require accounts.

-[x] Functional: Infinite scroll or pagination for search results [x] Performance: Infinite scroll implementation
+- [x] Functional: Infinite scroll or pagination for search results
+- [x] Performance: Infinite scroll implementation

 ### Phase 6 - basic filtering
+filters threaded throught the parent component successfully and it occurs to me that it would be nice to pull the list of types from the rails api to populate the type dropdown, but not going to happen today.
+I've just realized that i need to clear the listing as the filters update, tried a simple hack of passing a changed flag with the update, but realized that doesn't quite help me :o

+I think this is where I'll have to leave it.
+Feels pretty bad having some things like the filtering so close, but knowing even if i nail it, the login issues will still nag me, and again so close but defeated by React.
+It all looks great in the logs.
+Well thank you for hanging in if you've made it this far.
+Some feedback on the effort would be great, but it's not really in a state i'd normally share with anyone or ask for feedback, i know what most of the problems are.
+Still it was fun trying out React on
+Rails and there are bit's and pieces that I'm happy with like the Rails end of the authentication and the pageless scrolling.

-[ ] Functional: Filtering: Price range
+- [ ] Functional: Filtering: Price range - partial completion
-[ ] Functional: Filtering: Number of bedrooms
+- [ ] Functional: Filtering: Number of bedrooms
-[ ] Functional: Filtering: Property type (house, apartment, townhouse, etc.)
+- [ ] Functional: Filtering: Property type (house, apartment, townhouse, etc.)
-[ ] Backend: Proper indexing on searchable fields
+- [ ] Backend: Proper indexing on searchable fields

 ### Phase 7 - watchlist
-[ ] Required: user selection / login
+- [ ] Required: user selection / login
-[ ] Functional: Ability to save/remove properties to/from a personal watchlist
+- [ ] Functional: Ability to save/remove properties to/from a personal watchlist
-[ ] Functional: users can search listings and save favorites to a watchlist.
+- [ ] Functional: users can search listings and save favorites to a watchlist.

 ### Phase 8 - project review
-[ ] revisit login ui
+- [ ] revisit login ui
-[ ] revisit docker for render deployment
+- [ ] revisit docker for render deployment
-[ ] Frontend: Performance considerations (memoization, avoiding unnecessary renders) [ ] Criteria: Architecture, Design and API review
+- [ ] Frontend: Performance considerations (memoization, avoiding unnecessary renders)
+- [ ] Criteria: Architecture, Design and API review
-[ ] Performance: Frontend rendering optimization
+- [ ] Performance: Frontend rendering optimization

 ### Phase 9 - rate limiting
-[-] Bonus: Rate limiting on API endpoints
+- [ ] Bonus: Rate limiting on API endpoints

 ### Phase 10 - caching
-[-] Bonus: Caching strategy (Redis, HTTP caching)
+- [ ] Bonus: Caching strategy (Redis, HTTP caching)

 ### Phase 11 - project review
-[-] Bonus: Advanced search features (location-based, saved searches)
+- [ ] Bonus: Advanced search features (location-based, saved searches)

 ### Phase 12 - real time updates
-[-] Bonus: Real-time updates when a watched property changes status (e.g., price change, sold) (ActionCable/Websockets)
+- [ ] Bonus: Real-time updates when a watched property changes status (e.g., price change, sold) (ActionCable/Websockets)

 ### Phase 13 - final review
-[-] Bonus: Deployment considerations (actual deployment review / docs?)
+- [ ] Bonus: Deployment considerations (actual deployment review / docs?)

 ### Phase 14 - other nice to haves
-[-] react layout transitions to vertical as screen shrinks and it overlays listing [-] listing transitions to card layout at mobile widths [-] maybe card first listing might have worked toos
+- [ ] react layout transitions to vertical as screen shrinks and it overlays listing
+- [ ] listing transitions to card layout at mobile widths
+- [ ] maybe card first listing might have worked toos

 ## Assumptions
 This sections outlines some complications cosidered and the assumptions made about the issues.